 Hotels In District III, Budapest

 With District III being well away from the city center accommodation is a lot cheaper, unless you're visiting Budapest in August when the Sziget Festival is on and then they're in short demand and expensive.
 In this district of Budapest you'll find economic bed and breakfasts, guest houses, and hostels.
-If you want something a little more upmarket, but still reasonable there's a good selection of one to four starred hotels with continental breakfast included too that won't see you crying over your credit card bill when it arrives.
+If you want something a little more upmarket, but still reasonable there's a good selection of one to four starred hotels with continental breakfast included too.
 This is also a great area of the city to find a boutique hotel if that's more your speed.

 District V - Belváros-Lipótváros